MirelaGhiteanu/DevSchool_DesignPatterns_Homework/README.md

 Design Patterns Homework:

+I added a diagram that shows how the app is working

 Pizza = Factory class, uses PizzaType interface to get the type of the pizza:
 Capriciosa, Capricio, Quatro Stagioni, Pollo, Margherita